Heer Ranjha: In music

 The tale is mentioned in popular Bollywood songs such as "Ranjha" by Rupesh Kumar Ram from the movie Queen ,"Ranjha Ranjha" by Rekha Bhardwaj and Javed Ali from the movie Raavan and "Dariya" from the movie Baar Baar Dekho.

-The names of Heer and Ranjha have been referred in the song lyrics of "One Love: The Taj Anthem" by A.R.
-Rahman.

-Alam Lohar is renowned for reciting Heer in various styles and one of the first international folk singers to bring this story in a song format.
+Tamasha (2015) mentions their love story and includes a song starting with Heer's name.
+Kuldeep Manak sings about the tale in his 2007 song Ranjha Jogi Hoya.

 The song Khaireyan De Naal from Shafqat Amanat Ali's debut solo album, Tabeer (2008), tells the tale of Heer Ranjha.

 One of the songs of 2012 Hindi film Jab Tak Hai Jaan has been named "Heer".

-Also, the 2018 Hindi film Race 3 has a song named "Heeriye" which refers to Heer and Ranjha.
+The 2018 Hindi film Race 3 has a song named "Heeriye" which refers to Heer and Ranjha.

 In 2020, popular Indian YouTuber Bhuvan Bam wrote and sang "Heer Ranjha".
-The song depicts the brutal customs of society in the Indian subcontinent and has garnered more than 10 million views.
+The song has garnered more than 10 million views.

+In Raf Saperra's 2023 single "Ranjha", he sings from the perspective of Heer longing Ranjha's return after she is married off and he becomes a jogi.